 2) For the lunch times sessions, children can bring a balanced packed lunch with them or else freshly cooked food will be provided.

 We follow the procedures below to promote healthy eating at Rising stars.

-1) Prior to a child attending rising stars preschool, we enquire about his/her medical, cultural and/or dietary needs – including any known allergies.
+1) Prior to a child attending Rising Stars Romford we enquire about his/her medical, cultural and/or dietary needs – including any known allergies.
 This information is recorded on a registration form and signed by parents/carers.
-We ask that parents advise the preschool of any changes to their children’s dietary needs –including allergies.
+We ask that parents advise the nursery of any changes to their children’s dietary needs –including allergies.

 2) To ensure continuity of care, we display current information about individual children’s dietary needs so that all staff and volunteers are fully informed about them.

 3) We aim to ensure that children receive only food and drink that is consistent with their dietary needs and preferences as well as their parent’s wishes.

 4) In order to protect children with food allergies, we discourage children from sharing and swapping their food with one another and constantly supervised.